divnix/digga/README.md

 expressions.

-Say your friend and you are using this repository, each with your own unique nix epxpressions.
+Say your friend and you are using this repository, each with your own unique nix expressions.
 By simply importing your friends flake from `flake.nix` as an input, you can have access to all of the packages, modules, overlays, and even entire system configurations your friend has defined!